izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 3. Under **Customize toolbar**, select **Turn on** for **Show vertical tabs for all current browser windows**.

 ### Set up the sidebar
 The sidebar allows you to multitask on the same page as your web content.
-Draft an email, do quick math, or search on a page within the sidebar.
+Draft an email, do quick math, or search on a page with the sidebar.
 1. Select the **Settings and more** icon ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **Settings**.
 2. Select **Sidebar**.
 3. Toggle on **Always show sidebar**.